- Library Updates

-The Medical Center Library & Archives is committed to building a diverse and inclusive workplace and strongly encourages applications from candidates of all races, genders, ages, ethnicities, cultural heritage or nationalities; religious or political beliefs; sexual orientations or gender identities; or socioeconomic, veteran or ability statuses.
+The Medical Center Library & Archives' mission is to provide biomedical information for inquiry, discovery, and innovation.
+With a staff of about 20, the Library and Archives provide information resources and services for Duke Health faculty, staff, and students in support of research, education, and patient care.
+We are committed to building a diverse and inclusive workplace and strongly encourages applications from candidates of all races, genders, ages, ethnicities, cultural heritage or nationalities; religious or political beliefs; sexual orientations or gender identities; or socioeconomic, veteran or ability statuses.